Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 Serially raped and abused in the middle of a scene

-In this particular shoot she’s recounting, Snow describes how she’s agreed to have extras on set that day.
+In this particular shoot, Snow recounts how she agreed to have extras on set that day.

 Snow recalls being led like a chained dog onto the set as the cameras started rolling.
-What first made her feel uneasy was how crowded it was on set and the overly-excited energy from the background actors.
+What first made her uneasy was how crowded it was on set and the overly excited energy from the background actors.

-She says the background extras seemed not only seemed really “in character” and aggressive, but there were so many of them.
-Porn directors don’t often spend so much of the shoot budget on extras, so Snow was immediately surprised at the number of them.
+She says the background extras seemed not only really “in character” and aggressive, but there were so many of them.
+Snow was surprised by the number of extras, as porn directors rarely allocate much of the budget for them.

 “These guys in this scene were really in character—or so I thought.
 Some went too far, acting like the sort of aggressive fans large bouncer-types kept away when I did public appearances.
 The kind who sent weird letters that professed love and hatred in bizarre and scary combinations,” she recounts.